Today, I would like to take some time and share some of my best closing tips for network marketers.

 Remember this, no one wants to buy from someone who is desperate.

 I believe the Law of Attraction is always working, either for us or against us.
+Positive attracts and negative repels.
 Choose your thoughts wisely!

 # 4 Third Party Validation

 Third party validation is one of the most important steps in the selling and closing process.

 Make sure you use a business tool or someone successful in your upline as third-party validation.

 If you are talking to someone you already know, this step is vitally important.

 People who know you really well are MUCH more likely to listen to a trusted adviser that you know, than listen to you.